 The proposed rules are not expected to impact rural areas.
-The proposed rules apply to individuals licensed under the public health code as a licensed occupational therapist or occupational therapy assistant, regardless of his or her location.
+The proposed rules apply to individuals licensed under the Public Health Code as a licensed podiatrist, regardless of his or her location.

 A. Describe the types of public or private interests in rural areas that will be affected by the rule(s).
 No disparate impact of public or private interests is anticipated on rural areas because of the proposed rules.